Courses for exchange students

-Please find here all the courses that are available for exchange students.
-Exchange students can choose courses from all schools of Tilburg University.
-To avoid the disappointment of not being able to take your indicated courses, we advise you to critically assess each course and only select courses that match your specific academic background.
-In some cases, students will have to meet the specific requirements of a course.
+This pages provides information about the course offer for incoming exchange students at Tilburg University.
+Exchange students can choose courses from all Schools of Tilburg University listed for exchange students.
+To avoid the disappointment of not being able to take your indicated courses, we advise you to read the regulations on this page closely, to critically assess each course, and to only select courses that match your specific academic background.
+In some cases, conditions apply that determine admission to the course.

 There are two ways to see an overview of all available courses for exchange students:

-1. For now you can use an excel file, that you can download through the following link:
+To orientate and create your proposed study plan, you can use an Excel file that you can download via the following link:

 - If you are a Bachelor student, please only look at courses that have a 'yes' in the column 'open to bachelor students'.

 - You can check if conditions apply to a course and what these conditions are.
 Below you can find more detailed information on courses with specific criteria (LAS, GLB, Intervict, CentER, Econometrics, JADS)

 - If there is a quota, you can find the maximum number of exchange students that can be admitted.

 - You can also see if the course runs for the complete semester (Fall or Spring) or for just one block (Block 1, 2, 3 or 4).
 Please find more information on semester and block dates below under "Academic Calendar".

 - By clicking on the link, you will get more information on the course.
 Many courses at Tilburg University are offered repeatedly, so links to past academic years are used where information for the upcoming year is not yet available.
 This can help you orientate as long as the course catalog is not yet available.
 If a link is not yet available, the course may be new for an upcoming academic year and will appear in the Osiris Course Catalog right before the start of the academic year.